Applications to the 2022 Small Grants Scheme are now closed and successful projects have been announced.

 IAS Small Grants Scheme call for applications

 We are inviting applications from researchers – especially early career researchers – to our small grants scheme.
 This scheme will provide funding for innovative research ideas that can help inform public policy debates on how to tackle alcohol harm.
-Priority will be given to proposals that align with our organisational objectives, as outlined in our Strategy 2020–2023.
+Priority will be given to proposals that align with our challenge for 2023-2026: Addressing alcohol-related inequalities.

 Level of funding: Between £500 and £10,000